-This study presents the relationship between fill-depths, earthquake damage and the micro-tremor property of a developed hill residential area.
-On March 24th, 2001, at 3:28 PM, the Geiyo Earthquake which measured Magnitude 6.7 on the Richter scale, shook the Seto Inland Sea (Seto-naikai) area expanding from Chugoku and Shikoku in western Japan.
-The quake caused moderate damage to the region in and around the western Hiroshima prefecture.
-The JMA (Japan Meteorological Agency) intensity scale showed V-strong to VI-weak (very strong; equivalent to 8 or 9 on the Modified Mercalli scale).
-The maximum acceleration was recorded 1,000 cm/s2 or more, but damages to building and other urban facility were not so severe, because the focal depth was deep as about 50 kilometers, and the predominant period of earthquake vibration was relatively short.
-However, the damage to the tile-roofs of conventional Japanese-style wooden houses was more prevalent among wooden houses on the fill part of improved hills rather than the cut part.
+On March, 2001, the Geiyo Earthquake which measured Magnitude 6.7 on the Richter scale shook the Seto Inland Sea area expanding from Chugoku and Shikoku in west Japan.
+The maximum acceleration was recorded over 1,000 cm/s2, but damages to building and other urban facility were not so severe, because the focal depth was deep as about 50 kilometers, and the predominant period of earthquake vibration was relatively short [Architectural Institute of Japan (2001)].
+However, the damage to the tile-roofs of Japanese conventional-style wooden houses occurred more widespread among wooden houses on the fill part of improved hills rather than the cut part.
+A lot of tile-roof damage of wooden houses was also concentrated at the newly developed town on the hill ground in Ajina and Ajinadai districts of Hatsukaichi City, as the same as Koi-ue district in Hiroshima City.